pityq/mustaine.github.io/_posts/2018-01-02-logs-as-first-class-citizen.md

 #### When a log message changes, rules of the monitoring system are not updated

-Fixing a typo, modifying or removing a log message might have implications in your monitoring systems like rules that are not triggered or dashboards displaying wrong information.
+Fixing a typo, modifying or removing a log message might have implications in your monitoring systems.
+For example, alert rules might not get triggered or dashboards might display wrong information.

-# TDD logging messages
+# Test driving log messages

-Ideally the expected message will be defined in the requirement/story.
-But when it is not the case, having to assert the message will make you think how should looks like at this point.
+Ideally the expected message will be defined when a story is refined, but when that is not the case, writing a test for it will help you think about it from this perspective.
-I think it is very important, because thinking about the log message, is by definition, increasing the quality of it.
+Even just thinking about it when writing the test, will automatically improve its quality.

-When there is an unhappy path, the log message is a requirement.
-Writing the outside test should assert on your expected log message
+When there is an unhappy path, the log message is fundamental.
+Writing the outside test should assert on your expected log message.

 {% highlight scala %}
   scenario("Customer can play out if pass activation fails in UMV with pass already activated error") {